-WHAT IS SHIMENAWA?
+WHAT IS A SHIMENAWA?

-The universe may in fact be bound together by a network of connections that tie us to persons and places, even providing bridges between Heaven and earth.
-As we learn to find these threads and follow them, we learn to live with more love and integrity
+The universe may in fact be bound together by a network of connections that tie us to persons and places, even providing bridges between Heaven and Earth.
+As we learn to find these threads and follow them, we learn to live with more love and integrity.

 The Poetry of Pain and its Meaning in the Age of COVID-19

 (written jointly with Shelley Baker-Gard)